 The COVID-19 pandemic is having a huge impact on households and communities.
 The way businesses, training institutions and ministries operated do not apply anymore.

 Together we have to be creative and resilient to make every day count.
-In the past people engaged others in specific styles of communication for example marketing-centred or promotional interactions.
-At this stage the need of our clients are encouragement and healing-centred engagements.
+In the past, people engaged others in specific styles of communication, for example, marketing-centred or promotional interactions.
+At this stage, the need for our clients is encouragement and healing-centred engagements.

 Much of the cosmetic fluff has weathered and personal interaction and kindness are more important than ever.
 Customer loyalty is won by the way they are treated during these challenging times.

 There are four lifestyle strengths you need to survive and build your business and practice that is relevant now.
 The priority strengths are consideration, reliability, flexibility and altruism.